Click here to show form Reflections by Thea: In the Spirit of Jefferson… and Tina

 My dearest friend, Tina, is always calling for community in the body of Christ.
 She knows of what she speaks, having left all to follow Jesus.
 The details aren’t important; what does matter is that she’s the closest living example I have of martyrdom (in the proper sense – dying to self for the sake of the cross – as opposed to the modern-day idea of a hangdog pushover who seems to enjoy taking blows everyone else delivers for no sensible reason).
 Tina realizes her life is limited by physical factors beyond her control, and that the Lord who endowed her with said limitations also devised a plan to circumvent them.
 She relies on fellow believers to be the hands and feet of that almighty plan every time she makes an appointment or goes shopping or almost any other mundane activity that most of us can accomplish unaided.

 In short, Tina is following in the footsteps of Jefferson Smith when it comes to allowing others to share her burden.
-In 1939, when this iconic film was made, it made no sense for a woman to assist a capable man with his luggage.
+In 1939, when this iconic film was produced, it made no sense for a woman to assist a capable man with his luggage.
 Early in the picture, Smith even had the audacity to remark that his leading lady had “done well for a woman” – thus encapsulating the prevailing view of women’s capabilities (and lack thereof) in the early 20th century.
 In 2024, when women like Tina have been crashing through glass ceilings for decades, this phrase sounds absurd at best and sexist at worst.
 But in pre-World War II America, women had yet to take up the reins left by men absent from their posts due to military service.
 Clarissa Saunders – capable though she was, and far more knowledgeable about the inner workings of the behemoth called Washington – simply had no business helping Jefferson Smith heft a heavy valise through the streets surrounding the Capitol.

 Our fictitious hero, Smith, used his gifts and talents to make a dent in government corruption; my friend, Tina, uses her abilities to serve the Lord constantly in ways great and small.
 The common thread I see in both their stories is a willingness to humble themselves and ask for help to accomplish the mission their Creator has set before them.